-- (a) The available information demonstrates the safety of the facility or the proposed activity and the optimization of protection [1, 3]; - (b) The information provided in the applicant's submissions is accurate and is sufficient to permit confirmation of compliance with regulatory requirements; - (c) Operational and technical provisions, and in particular any novel provision, have been proved or qualified by experience or testing, or both, and will enable the required level of safety to be achieved."
+- (a) The available information demonstrates the safety of the facility or the proposed activity and the optimization of protection [see SF-1 [1] and GSR Part 3 [3]]; - (b) The information provided in the applicant's submissions is accurate and is sufficient to permit confirmation of compliance with regulatory requirements; - (c) Operational and technical provisions, and in particular any novel provision, have been proved or qualified by experience or testing, or both, and will enable the required level of safety to be achieved." - 3.154.

-3.1543.
 In addition, the justification for engaging in the activity or the need for the facility should be evaluated.
-(Ii some States justification is considered by other processes and is not the responsibility of the regulatory body).
+(In some States justification is considered by other processes and is not the responsibility of the regulatory body.) - 3.155.

-3.1545.
 In undertaking the review and assessment, the regulatory body should not rely solely on safety assessments conducted by the authorized party, nor on those that the regulatory body has commissioned from external consultants or technical support organizations.
 Instead, the regulatory body should have sufficient full-time staff capable of either performing regulatory reviews and assessments, or evaluating assessments performed for it by consultants.